Where To Buy London Eye Tickets

 A London Eye river cruise is definitely another good option

-Way N. 6: Take a London Eye river cruise
+Take a London Eye river cruise

-Another good option to get on the London Eye is to get a combined ticket that includes a river cruise along the Thames river.
+Another good option to get on the London Eye is to get a combined ticket that includes a river cruise along the Thames.
 It’s a cool way to get a different perspective of the city – first from the river, then from the London Eye.
 So, photographically speaking, it’s absolutely perfect.

-I recommend this London Eye river cruise and optional London Eye admission – keep in mind the London Eye ticket is actually an add on, so the final price will be different from the one listed initially.
+If the official site has no availability, you can book this London Eye river cruise and optional London Eye admission – keep in mind the London Eye ticket is actually an add on, so the final price will be different from the one listed initially.

 London Eye tickets

-Way N. 7: Take a Vintage Bus tour of London
+Take a Vintage Bus tour of London

 Sticking with the idea of combining sightseeing transportation with getting on the London Eye, another thing you may want to consider is a vintage bus tour of the city.